camroncade/timezone/readme.md

 ## Usage

+### Timezone Convert Helper Functions

+The package includes two helper functions that make it easy to deal with displaying and storing timezones, `convertFromUTC()` and `convertToUTC`:

+Each function accepts two required parameters and a third optional parameter dealing with the format of the returned timestamp.

+    convertFromUTC($timestamp, $timezone, $format);
+    convertToUTC($timestamp, $timezone, $format);

+The first parameter accepts a timestamp, the second accepts the name of the timezone that you are converting to/from.
+The option values associated with the timezones included in the select form builder can be plugged into here as is.
+Alternatively, you can use any of [PHP's supported timezones](http://php.net/manual/en/timezones.php).

+The third parameter is optional, and default is set to `'Y-m-d H:i:s'`, which is how Laravel natively stores datetimes into the database (the `created_at` and `updated_at` columns).

+### Select Form Builder

-As of now, the functionality is limited to just the creation of the select option.
+The package also includes a helper function for the creation of the select option.
 This is created by calling `Timezone::selectForm()`.

 The method selectForm accepts three optional parameters, `string selected`, `array formAttributes`, and `array optionAttributes`.
 An example of it's use is shown below: